 Academic Appeals

 The College of Engineering understands that students may face academic and personal challenges that could result in them being in violation of college policies or needing to remove themselves from courses in current or prior terms.
-The college Academic Appeals Subcommittee (coordinated by the Director of Enrollment Operations, Elle Straatmann, elle.straatmann@unl.edu) reviews student appeals on an ongoing basis throughout the academic year.
+The college Academic Appeals Subcommittee (coordinated by the Director of Acedemic Planning & Processes, Elle Straatmann, elle.straatmann@unl.edu) reviews student appeals on an ongoing basis throughout the academic year.
 Below are the summaries, processes, and forms for the different types of appeals a student may choose to submit.
 We highly encourage students to speak with their Academic Advisor about their options and if appealing is right for them.
 If you are unsure who your Academic Advisor is please email ess@unl.edu.

 Late Withdrawal Appeal